salrashid123/istio_helloworld/README.md

 ### Route Path (route-rule-path.yaml)

+Now lets setup a more selective route based on a specific path in the URI:

 - Route requests to myapp where path=/version to only v1 A request to http://gateway_ip/version will go to v1 only